A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Convergence rate analysis

 \section{Convergence rate analysis}

-In this section we derive convergence rates for \(L\)-smooth functions, \(\mu\)-convex functions, and functions that satisfy the Polyak--{\L}ojasiewicz (P{\L) inequality.
+In this section we derive convergence rates for \(L\)-smooth functions, \(\mu\)-convex functions, and functions that satisfy the Polyak--{\L}ojasiewicz (P{\L}) inequality.
 We follow the arguments in \citep{bec13, nes12}, on convergence rates of coordinate descent.
+We assume throughout that the iterates \({(x^{k})}_{k\in\NN}\) solve the discrete gradient equation exactly, and leave the impact of inexact updates on the convergence rates for future work.

-We recall the notation in \eqref{eq:expectation}, \(V_{k+1} := \EE_{\xi^{k}} V(x^{k+1})\), where \(V_{k+1} = V(x^{k+1})\) for deterministic methods.
+We recall the notation in~\eqref{eq:expectation}, \(V_{k} := \EE [V(x^{k})]\), where \(V_{k} = V(x^{k})\) for deterministic methods.
 Estimates of the following form will be crucial to the analysis.

 We first provide this estimate for each of the four methods.
-We assume throughout that the time steps \((\tau_k)_{k \in \NN}\) satisfy arbitrary bounds \eqref{eq:time_step}.
+We assume throughout that the time steps \({(\tau_{k})}_{k \in \NN}\) satisfy arbitrary bounds~\eqref{eq:time_step}.

 We consider coordinate-wise Lipschitz constants for the gradient of \(V\) as well as a directional Lipschitz constant.
 For \(i =1, \ldots, n\), we suppose \(\partial_i V : \RR^n \to \RR^n\) is Lipschitz continuous with Lipschitz constant \(\overline{L}_i \leq L\).
-We denote by \(\overline{L}_{\Sum}\) the \(\ell^2\)-norm of the coordinate-wise Lipschitz constants, \(\overline{L}_{\Sum} = \sqrt{\sum_{i=1}^n \overline{L}_i^2} \in [L , \sqrt{n} L]\).
+We denote by \(\overline{L}_{\Sum}\) the \(\ell^2\)-norm of the coordinate-wise Lipschitz constants, \({\overline{L}_{\Sum} = \sqrt{\sum_{i=1}^n \overline{L}_i^2} \in [L , \sqrt{n} L]}\).

 Furthermore, for a direction \(d \in S^{n-1}\), we consider the Lipschitz constant \(L_d \leq L\), such that for all \(x \in \RR^n\) and \(\alpha \in \RR\), we have